 I am Assistant Director, Catherine of Siena College, and Tutor in Theology at the University of Roehampton.
 I am also a Research Associate at the Oxford Centre for Christianity and Culture at Regent's Park College, Oxford, and an Associate Member of the Faculty of Theology and Religion, University of Oxford.
 Between 2010 and 2014, I was on the faculties of Episcopal Divinity School, Cambridge, Massachusetts and the University of Texas at Austin, and I held a Postdoctoral Fellowship in the Initiative in Religious Practices and Practical Theology at Emory University from 2009-2010.

 My research focuses on migration, refugees, Christian ethics, and faith-based organizations, and my first book - Asylum Seeking, Migration and Church - was published by Ashgate in 2012.
-I have written articles for a variety of peer-reviewed journals and multi-authored volumes, and am co-editor of a collection exploring ecclesiology and migration, Church in an Age of Global Migration: A Moving Body (Palgrave, 2015).
+I have written articles for a variety of peer-reviewed journals and multi-authored volumes, and am co-editor of a collection exploring ecclesiology and migration, Church in an Age of Global Migration: A Moving Body (Palgrave, 2015), and another exploring religion and migration, Intersections of Religion and Migration: Issues at the Global Crossroads (Palgrave, 2016).
 My current research explores the links between immigration activism, spirituality and the arts.

 I am a founding co-editor of the Palgrave book series, Religion and Global Migrations, and between 2010-2013, I was Co-Chair of the Religion and Migration Group at the American Academy of Religion.

 BATS (Queen's Foundation, Birmingham)

 PhD (University of Birmingham)